adityakamath/LeKakapo/README.md

 # LeKakapo

 WIP Low-cost mobile manipulator.
-Inspired by LeKiwi and named after another funny flightless bird from New Zealand.
+Inspired by LeKiwi and named after another flightless bird from New Zealand (Okay, I am pretty sure LeKiwi is named after the fruit, not the bird, but the Kakapo is a funny little bird that makes me smile).
 Will be remixed with the following changes:

 1. Base/Top plates that fits the printers I have access to OR get them laser cut (TBD)
 2. 48mm omni wheels (since I already have them)